 Hi everyone, it’s Jess from the team here!
 This year marks my twelfth year anniversary of living and working in this stupendous part of the country and I’m proud to say that I can now officially call myself a local!

-With this long hot summer we’ve been having, my family and I have been relishing the chance to dine alfresco and what better way than on a Dorset picnic, surrounded by the beautiful place I’m lucky enough to call home.
+With the weather warming up, my family and I have been relishing the chance to dine alfresco and what better way than on a Dorset picnic, surrounded by the beautiful place I’m lucky enough to call home.

 This secluded spot had been on my ‘must visit’ list for ages and it didn’t disappoint!